mrbusche/bluesky-weekly-likes/README.md

 - `EMAIL_USER`: your gmail address
 - `EMAIL_PASS`: your gmail app password
 - `RECIPIENT_EMAILS`: the email address to send to
-- `BLUESKY_IDENTIFIER`: Your Blue Sky handle (e.g., yourname.bsky.social)
+- `BLUESKY_IDENTIFIER`: Your Bluesky handle (e.g., yourname.bsky.social)
-- `BLUESKY_PASSWORD`: Your Blue Sky password from step 2
+- `BLUESKY_PASSWORD`: Your Bluesky password from step 2

 ### 5. Test the workflow
-- Go to Actions → Weekly Blue Sky Likes Email
+- Go to Actions → Weekly Bluesky Likes Email
 - Click "Run workflow" to test it manually
 - Check your email for the weekly digest

 ## How it works

-- **Authentication**: Logs into Blue Sky using credentials from environment variables.
+- **Authentication**: Logs into Bluesky using credentials from environment variables.
 - **Schedule**: Runs every Monday at 2:00 AM UTC (8 or 9 pm in Central timezone)
 - **Data**: Fetches all your likes from the past 7 days, with a safety limit of 500 likes.
 - **Content**: Includes post text, author info, images, videos, and links